lanavajasuiza-tech/EDA_ML_PROJECTS/ReadME.md

-# EDA and Machine Learning - Practice and Exercises
+# EDA and Machine Learning projects

 Welcome to my repository of **Exploratory Data Analysis (EDA)** and **Machine Learning** exercises!